AaltoRSE/snakemake-triton-example/README.md

 The intermediate and final result files will be written to the project root folder under `results/`.

+## How to start working on your workflow

+In order to adapt the project to your own workflow, start by

+1. Replace the workflow in `workflow/Snakefile` with your own.
+2. Add required computational resources to the profile file in `profiles/slurm/config.yaml`.
+3. Increase the runtime value in the batch script `snakemake_slurm.sh` so that it is longer than the time it takes to complete the workflow.
+(Start e.g. with 12 hours and increase if necessary.)

 ## Develop Snakemake workflow locally

-It is often convenient to develop the workflow locally on your own laptop/desktop computer before moving onto Triton to run actual computation-intensive experiments.
+Finally, it is often convenient to develop the workflow locally on your own laptop/desktop computer before moving onto Triton to run actual computation-intensive experiments.

 To run the workflow locally, first clone the repository
 ```